Transak/transak-sdk/README.md

 transak.init();

-// To get all the events
+// To get all SDK events
 Transak.on('*', (data) => {
   console.log(data);
 });